onyeka-hub/Project-21/README.md

 Notice, that both containers share a single virtual network interface veth0 that belongs to a virtual network within a single node.
 This virtual interface veth0 is used to allow communication from a pod to the outer world through a bridge cbr0 (custom bridge).
 This bridge is an interface that forwards the traffic from the Pods on one node to other nodes through a physical network interface eth0.
 Routing between the nodes is done by means of a router with the routing table.

-For more detailed explanation of different aspects of Kubernetes networking – watch this video.

 Pod Network

 You must decide on the Pod CIDR per worker node.
 Each worker node will run multiple pods, and each pod will have its own IP address.
 IP address of a particular Pod on worker node 1 should be able to communicate with the IP address of another particular Pod on worker node 2.
 For this to become possible, there must be a bridge network with virtual network interfaces that connects them all together.
-Here is an interesting read that goes a little deeper into how it works Bookmark that page and read it over and over again after you have completed this project

 10. Configure the bridge and loopback networks
 Bridge: